 Each party usually pays its own legal costs of negotiating the lease.

 It is not unusual for each tenancy within a property to have a separate meter for various utilities, meaning that costs can be directly attributed to a particular tenancy.
-Where there are not separate meters or this is impractical, each tenant is usually required to pay the landlord for a proportion of the total costs.
+Where there are not separate meters or this is impractical, each tenant is usually required to pay the landlord a proportion of the total costs.

 The tenant typically pays the costs of the landlord's insurance.